12 of the Best Vegan Protein Sources

-Plants and seeds can provide more than sufficient amounts of protein to responsibly substitute for meat and dairy.
-The bulk of them also offer far superior nutritional profiles in terms of fibre, vitamins and minerals, not forgetting their relative ease of digestibility.
+Plants beloved by vegans, vegetarians and omnivores alike provide more than sufficient amounts of protein to responsibly substitute for meat and dairy.
+The bulk of them also offer far superior nutritional profiles in terms of fibre, vitamins and minerals, not forgetting their relative ease of digestability.

 And regardless of the fact that many of the vegan protein sources you’ll see on this list are complete proteins with all 9 essential amino acids, it’s widely agreed that a cocktail of legumes, seeds, grains and vegetables needn’t be incorporated onto every plate to provide sufficient daily protein, granted that your diet spreads these different sources over the course of the day.

 So whether you’re looking for new ingredients for your next plant-based feast, or are simply seeking inspiration for high-protein alternatives as you transition into a diet containing fewer animal products, read on for 12 of the very best sources of vegan protein.

 Lentils are nutritional powerhouses, containing around 18g of protein per cooked cup.
 Delicious in soups and dahls, or as a component of salads, one cup will also provide you with half your daily recommendation of fibre, while providing ample folate, manganese and iron, too.
 Grouped with beans as part of the legume family, lentils are extremely easily digested.
 The rule tends to be the smaller the bean, the easier to stomach.